Any and all things Sony, going on in India.

 The Indian game replication that is happening as of now is restricted to PS3 Blu-ray discs.
 We have to take – as a strategic decision and like as of now, nothing has been decided as to whether the PS4 discs also will be replicated in India.
 And until we have a clearer picture of that, we will…our endeavour is to keep the software pricing because the running cost is always very important to be as competitive as possible for the Indian market.
 But exact software pricing with respect to the Indian PS3 software pricing has not been finalized.

 Tell us a bit more about game development that Sony has been investing in on the Indian side.
-Now that we have a powerful hardware in the PS4, will it eventually lead to bigger budget games on the scale of God of War or The Last of Us?
+Now that we have a powerful hardware in the PS4, will it eventually lead to bigger budget games on the scale of The Last of Us?
 Or to an umbrella of studios that SCEA and SCEJ currently maintain?

 PS4, because of its configuration, gives a lot of opportunity to developers across as it gives to the Indian developers or the Indian development studios.
 But in terms of the exact development strategy with the Indian studios for studios on PS4…it’s a bit too early to make any comments whatsoever.
 In terms of scope and all, the PS4 is definitely developer friendly and given the competence that already exists in the Indian developers, it gives everyone the opportunity of success on a larger scale.